paultyng/terraform-provider-unifi/README.md

 ## Using the Provider

 You can download a pre-built binary from the [releases](https://github.com/paultyng/terraform-provider-unifi/releases) page, these are built using [goreleaser](https://goreleaser.com/) (the [configuration](.goreleaser.yml) is in the repo).
+You can verify the signature and my [key ownership via Keybase](https://keybase.io/paultyng).

 If you want to build from source, you can simply use `go build` in the root of the repository.